Skip to content

 Why Use Redis Health Badges?

 ReleaseRun badges go beyond Shields.io.
-Where Shields.io shows a version number, our badges show security posture: CVE counts, EOL countdowns, and a composite health grade based on freshness (35%), security (35%), and support status (30%).
+While Shields.io shows a version number, our badges show security posture: CVE counts, EOL countdowns, and a composite health grade that factors in freshness (35%), security (35%), and support status (30%).

 Common Use Cases